 I like everything about travel, identifying where to go, researching, planning, creating buy in from my travel companions if any, calculating, comparing, booking, the travel itself, trying to take beautiful pictures, making the picture books and enjoying it again and again.

 I also like visual stuff, beauty in nature, colors, patterns, compositions, pictures that tell stories, facial expressions, … Growing up, drawing was a big hobby of mine and later on photography came along, as a means to a goal: capturing this beauty and telling a story.
 This is for me still one of the main goals of my travels: capturing the beauty and telling a story.
-I am finishing of a series of photography classes to further develop and find my own style.

 I travel a lot for work.
 I refuse to become one of many business travelers who only see the inside of airports, hotels, taxi’s and offices.
 Everywhere I go, I need at least a few hours off to explore.
 And if I am lucky – ie plan well – I can add a few days to really live it.

 And after and in between all those travels, I deeply enjoy my home base.

 In 2015 I was diagnosed with a rare illness.
 My world fell into pieces.
 It is under control now and I am rebuilding my life step by step.
 I started this blog to help me in this process and to continue to have a positive outlook on life.

 On those moments you make a balance of your life: How did I do?
 How do I want to continue?
 The answer in my case was ….
 KEEP GOING with what you are doing and CONTINUE TO ENJOY!